 • Add a goals and progress bar to creator profiles

-• Add support for different formats of creator posts
+• Add support for different formats of creator posts.

 Ready to join the no-code movement?
 Register your free account here and get started today.

-If you’d like additional help when building your product, our thriving community forum is a great place to source actionable advice and resources.
+If you’d like additional help when building your Patreon clone, our thriving community forum is a great place to source actionable advice and resources.
 It’s not only a great place to search through our existing Bubble examples, but any maker is encouraged to ask questions that can help them on their no-code journey.